Manhattan Project feed materials program: United States

 In the United States, carnotite ores were mined on the Colorado Plateau for their vanadium content.
 The ores contained roughly 1.75% vanadium pentoxide (V2O5) and 0.25% uranium dioxide (UO2).
 Vanadium was important to the war effort as a hardening agent in steel alloys, and the Metals Reserve Company offered loans and subsidies to increase production.
 The carnotite sands tailings from this mining activity over the years contained low concentrations of uranium oxides that were economically recoverable but uneconomical to ship.

 The Manhattan District arranged for its suppliers, the Metals Reserve Company, Vanadium Corporation of America (VCA) and the United States Vanadium Corporation (USV), a subsidiary of Union Carbide, to mill tailings that contained 0.25% uranium oxide into concentrates or sludges containing anything from 10% to 50% oxide.
 VCA concentrated its ore at its mill in Naturita, Colorado, before shipment to Vitro's processing plant in Canonsburg, Pennsylvania.
 USV processed tailings at its mill in Uravan, Colorado, for delivery to Linde's plant in Tonawanda.
-The Manhattan District also contracted with USV to construct and run government-owned mills at Durango, Uravan and Grand Junction, Colorado, which would process tailings.
+The Manhattan District also contracted with USV to construct and run government-owned mills at Durango, Uravan and Grand Junction in Colorado, which would process tailings.

-By 1 January 1947, approximately 379,671 ST of ore tailings had been purchased, yielding about 1,349 ST of black oxide.
+By 1 January 1947, approximately 379671 ST of ore tailings had been purchased, yielding about 1349 ST of black oxide.
 Of this, 891 ST came from USV, 230 ST from VCA, 135 ST from the Metals Reserve Company, 26 ST from the Vitro Manufacturing Company and 67 ST from other sources.
-The total cost of procurement from American sources was approximately USD$2,072,330.
+The total cost of procurement from American sources was approximately US$2,072,330.

 To conserve uranium, the War Production Board prohibited the sale or purchase of uranium compounds for use in ceramics on 26 January 1943.
-In August, the use of uranium in the photography was restricted to essential military and industrial applications.
+In August, the use of uranium in the photography industry was restricted to essential military and industrial applications.
 The Madison Square Area bought up all available stocks.
-This amounted to 270 ST of black oxide recoverable from uranium salts, at a cost of USD$1,056,130.
+This amounted to 270 ST of black oxide recoverable from uranium salts, at a cost of US$1,056,130.